sagemath/trac_to_gh/Issue 8774.md

 # Issue 8774: gap-4.4.12.p0 is full of *CRAP*

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8774

 Original creator: was